cobyism/dciy/README.md

 or anything else—all DCIY does is provide a web interface for checking out Git repositories and running CI on them, all as the same user (you) that is firing up the DCIY server.

-## Hacking on DCIY
+## Getting DCIY running

-Run these commands to get set up for hacking on this locally:
+Run these commands from your terminal to get set up for hacking on this locally:

 ```sh
 git clone https://github.com/cobyism/dciy